 Whether you call your requests “enhancements”, “ideas”, or “features”, just create an easily accessible link or button within your app.
 See examples below.

-Our own link is titled “Request Receptive feature” and is located within our drop down navigation:
+Our own link is titled “Submit a request for Receptive” and is located within our drop down navigation:

 Another great example is Veeqo’s (see case study), which is always showing in a static footer of their app, and is placed directly next to the support link.

 This reduces support requests and leads to high Receptive engagement:

 Agorapulse (see case study) has a “Suggest features” button in their help drop down navigation: